 Now when you get starting gold, you can immediately spend it on anything offered in the PHB (unless your DM says otherwise of course, but they’re the DM and make all the rules), which the DM may expand to include anything within reasonable limits, such as limiting explosives if those are available.
 I know it’s fun to blow things up, but try not to blow up every NPC you encounter.
 They may also let you buy some cheaper potions and a few options for healing.

 Ideas And Inspiration (Take A d12)

-Now for suggestions on what to buy… That depends on what class you pick up, and how you play them.
-Daggers are a very common weapon that are cheap, and work with every class, though they don’t deal much damage, clubs and darts are also nice if you want something that’s even cheaper and aren’t worried about switching up your weapons, or a greatclub if you want to smash somebody to bits with a tree, a set of playing cards in case you get bored, NEVER forget clothes, nets can come in handy, vials and bottles are incredibly good for collecting any liquid you find strewn about (buckets are also good for this), rope should be one thing you bring at least 50 ft. of, some crampons if you’re venturing in icy terrain, a tent can protect you from wind, rain and sun, a healer’s kit can come in handy in case somebody goes down, an acid vial can help in a pinch though it is a bit more expensive, padded (which needs more love), leather, and hide armor are all good to have should you need a bit more protection, while ring mail is a good starting choice for a heavy armor specialist, and don’t forget a grappling hook for those really big climbs!
+Now for suggestions on what to buy… That depends on what class you pick up and how you play them.
+Daggers are a very common weapon that are cheap, and work with every class, though they don’t deal much damage, clubs and darts are also lovely if you want something that’s even cheaper and aren’t worried about switching up your weapons, or a greatclub if you’re going to smash somebody to bits with a tree, a set of playing cards in case you get bored, NEVER forget clothes, nets can come in handy, vials and bottles are incredibly good for collecting any liquid you find strewn about (buckets are also suitable for this), rope should be one thing you bring at least 50 ft. of, some crampons if you’re venturing in icy terrain, a tent can protect you from wind, rain and sun, a healer’s kit can come in handy in case somebody goes down, an acid vial can help in a pinch though it is a bit more expensive, padded (which needs more love), leather, and hide armor are all good to have should you need a bit more protection, while ring mail is a good starting choice for a heavy armor specialist, and don’t forget a grappling hook for those really big climbs!

 Simplicity and the Conclusion